-Getting to the Finish Line (A Graduation)
+Getting to the Finish Line (A Poem)

-Getting to the Finish Line (A Graduation)
+Getting to the Finish Line (A Poem)

 I’m not a marathon runner